drhsqlite/fossil-mirror/www/th1.md

 Origins
 -------

-TH1 began as a minimalist reimplementation of the TCL scripting language.
+TH1 began as a minimalist re-implementation of the TCL scripting language.
 There was a need to test the SQLite library on Symbian phones, but at that time all of the test cases for SQLite were written in Tcl and Tcl could not be easily compiled on the SymbianOS.
 So TH1 was developed as a cut-down